LouiseSteward/learn/infection-prevention-and-control/text/quiz-10.md

 19. What is personal protective equipment?
     -	Sterile gown and gloves, boots and cap
     -	Gown, apron and simple face mask
-    +	Gown, gloves, goggles and N95 mask
+    +	Gown, gloves, goggles and N95 ventilator
     -	A gun or taser

 20. What can be used to disinfect equipment?